 We absolutely love strawberries here and we get them most often in the summer.
 You know when you really don't want the oven on that much!
-This is why I started making our no bake strawberry dessert.
-At some point we will break down and get central air, but at the moment our older house just has air conditioners on all the floors.
-The oven makes it harder for them to work!
+And that is how I started to make this as a no bake easy dessert.

 But now imagine this: